Deleting locally managed records

 In the Details section, type a Name and Description for the job.

 New subscriptions are Enabled by default.
-For more information, see Disabling subscriptions.
+For more information, see Inactive subscriptions.

 In the Settings section, select any of the following options: